AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 It’s worth checking:

-does your site show up as a source?
+does your website appear as a source

-are the sources up to date?
+are the sources up to date

-do the sources support your brand or the competition?
+do the sources support your brand or the competition

-do the sources match the topic of the prompt?
+do the sources match the topic of the prompt

-do rankings or comparisons appear?
+are there any rankings or comparisons

-do the sources contain incorrect information?
+do the sources contain incorrect information

-is your brand present in the most important sources?
+is your brand present in the most important sources

 Different AI models can give different answers to the same prompt.